K0p1-Git/Stacks2020-VoicesInTheHead/README.md

 <br>

 There you go, we actually found something.
 The text extracted from the audio reads `aHR0cDovL3d3dy5wYXN0ZWJpbi5jb20vakVUajJ1VWI=`.
-Notice the equal sign at the back of this string ?
-Based on past experience in CTFs 🤔, that is a tell tale sign which indicates that this string is `base64 encoded`.
-To decode this, we simply head over to <a href="www.base64decode.org ">www.base64decode</a> and decoded our string.
+Notice the equal sign at the back of this string?
+Based on past experiences in CTFs, this is a telltale sign which indicates that this string is `base64 encoded`.
+To decode this, we simply head over to <a href="www.base64decode.org ">www.base64decode</a> and decode our string.

 <br>